DNWMNCR/JavaForSmallTeams/badadvice/200_always_use_a_StringBuffer.md

 Avoiding concatenation in a loop is reasonable.
 Using a `StringBuilder` is likely to be more efficient if the loop executes a reasonable number of times as it will avoid string allocations.

-The performance difference is unlikely to significant in most cases, but the resulting code isn't noticeably less readable so it is a premature optimisation without a cost.
+The performance difference is unlikely to be significant in most cases, but the resulting code isn't noticeably less-readable - so it is a premature optimization without a cost.

 Lets see what happens when we apply this advice when no loop is present.